-Coral Bookmakers is offering attractive odds on AFC Bournemouth right now, bet on them to win outright, predict the correct score, scorer or even how many corners AFC Bournemouth will get in 90 minutes.
+Betfair are offering attractive odds on on AFC Bournemouth right now, bet on them to win outright, predict the correct score, scorer or even how many corners AFC Bournemouth will get in 90 minutes.

-Coral Bookmaker are one of the world's leading betting companies and Operates Licensed Betting Offices throughout the UK, Opening an online account with Coral bookmakers is easy and by far the most convient way of betting on AFC Bournemouth and safer than your average goalkeepers hands.
+Betfair are one of the world's leading Online betting companies it's easy and by far the most convient way of betting on AFC Bournemouth and safer than your average goalkeepers hands.

-Betting online is made simple by Corals quick loading and easy to use website.
+Betting online is made simple by Betfair's quick loading and easy to use website.
 Registering couldn’t be easier and before you can say 'goal' you can be betting on AFC Bournemouth.

 A.F.C.
 Bournemouth is based in Bournemouth, Dorset They will play in the Premier League, the top tier of the English football league system during the 2015/16 season.
 The club's stadium is traditionally known as Dean Court although under a current sponsorship arrangement it is officially called the Vitality Stadium.
 It has been in existence since 1899.